kyma-project/kyma/docs/security/10-02-forbidden-console.md

 ---
-title: 403 Forbidden in the Console
+title: '"403 Forbidden" in the Console'
 type: Troubleshooting
 ---

-If you log to the Console and get 403 Forbidden error, do the following:
+If you log to the Console and get the "403 Forbidden" error, do the following:

   1. Fetch the ID Token.
 For example, use the [Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) and search for the token in sent requests.
   2. Decode the ID Token.
 For example, use the [jwt.io](https://jwt.io/) page.